-Most paddlers work their route south from Highway 72 bridge put in.
-Along this course, you’ll discover islands, rivers, and surprisingly a couple of caves worth exploring.
+Most paddlers work their route south from the Highway 72 bridge.
+Along this course, you’ll discover islands, rivers, and, surprisingly, a couple of caves worth exploring.

-The Flint is also known for its varied exhibit of fishes, including various types of bass.
+The Flint is also known for its varied exhibit of fish, including various types of bass.
 You can even track down a couple of smallmouths in the curves.

 6. Cahaba River

-Photographic artists from the nation overload up their watercraft for an opportunity to get a photograph of the lily, which is found in Alabama, Georgia, and South Carolina, in sprout each spring.
+Photographic artists from the nation overload up their watercraft for an opportunity to get a photograph of the lily, which is found in Alabama, Georgia, and South Carolina, in sprouts each spring.

 The Cahaba offers an assortment of oars, from a light buoy, where you can pause and utilize one of the rope swings, to somewhat more specialized regions where you should explore shallow sandbars.

-Found east of Gadsden in Piedmont, Terrapin Creek is the most mainstream late spring skims.
+Found east of Gadsden in Piedmont, Terrapin Creek is the most mainstream late spring skim.
 At 8 miles, the river is parted into two areas.
 You can explore them in one day.